jasonjgarcia24/peanut-protocol-report/README.md

 <i>No impact due to the above finding for ERC1155 batch transfers.</i><br>

-Should the ERC1155 batch transfer issue be resolved in the previous finding, a batch transfer into this contract would forever lock up that asset within the contract.
+Within V3, should the ERC1155 batch transfer issue be resolved in the previous finding, a batch transfer into this contract would forever lock up that asset within the contract.
 This is due to the fact that the `onERC1155BatchReceived()` function deposits the token(s) with a `_contractType` of `4`, and the `withdrawDeposit()` function would bypass all transfers and delete the deposit record.

 ## Remedial Measures (V4)